Place the cabbage in a large bowl and toss with 4 cups of water and the salt. Let sit for 2 hours, tossing the cabbage every 30 minutes. Drain

 until smooth.
 Pour the mixture into a large bowl and then mix in the sweet rice paste and gochugaru until smooth.
 This will be the kimchi sauce base.

 Place the leeks

-and scallions in a large bowl and mix with the kimchi
+in a large bowl and mix with the kimchi

 sauce.
 Gently add the cabbage and carefully toss all of the ingredients together until fully incorporated, making sure not to bruise